rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

  * For custom agents running independently: Use VMs, Docker containers and limit the availability of credentials as much as possible.
-It's better to let the AI agent do it's task and then let your custom runtime push code, respond to tickets etc.
+It's better to let the AI agent do its task and then let your custom runtime push code, respond to tickets etc.
  * For developer machines: Use sandboxing tools with out-of-the-box profiles for common AI agents.
-Still don't let it run in `--yolo` / unattended mode:
+Still don't let them run in `--yolo` / unattended
-   Keep yourself in the loop, but you can be more permissive in what commands you allow it to run without confirmation.
+   mode: Keep yourself in the loop, but you can be more permissive in what commands you allow them to run without confirmation.
 Take special care of credentials that are exposed via environment variables.

 [^1]: In one occasion while testing the sandboxing feature of Claude I had it
     assure me that its access to a file were blocked by the sandbox, even if